sravani-jakkula/GDP-Project/README2.md

 ### Category table
 Created category table and added attributes.
 Able to load the data  and retrieve the data from and to the database.

+### Department table
+Under entities package added Department.java class with attibutes called id, name.
+Data is getting stored in the table at the database end and able to fetch the data from the database.
+Bascially, this table will have only two records as computer science contains only two departments i.e; Applied computer science and information systems.